Dear Prime Minister, Chancellor, and Secretary of State,

 What we need from government

-To help these commitments come to pass we would ask that government also works with us to consider joint work in three areas which could generate growth:
+To help these commitments come to pass we would ask that government also works with us to consider joint work in five areas which could generate growth.

-There are several instances where legislative duties, particularly those prescribing provision of information or requiring TPR to issue a penalty, have become outdated and now constrain our ability to reduce burden.
-For example, the requirement for TPR to issue a fine whenever a pensions scheme fails to publish its ‘chair’s statement’ on time is no longer required to drive desired behaviours.
+There are also several instances where legislative duties, particularly those prescribing provision of information or requiring TPR to issue a penalty, have become outdated and now constrain our ability to reduce regulatory burden on schemes.
+For example, the requirement for TPR to issue a fine whenever a pensions scheme fails to publish its 'chair's statement' on time is no longer required to drive desired behaviours.
+Currently only government, and parliament, can remove these legislative duties.

-Creating a delegated rule-making power would enable TPR to most effectively make sure that its interventions delivered value to the saver and growth to the economy and allow us to reduce unnecessary burden.
+Creating a delegated, proportionate, rule-making power would enable TPR to most effectively make sure that its interventions deliver value to the saver, growth to the economy and allow us to reduce unnecessary burden.
 At the same time, it would allow us to iteratively adapt to the technological advancements taking place in industry so that savers and the economy are protected and value maximised.

-We would ask government to commit to exploring this in its widest sense, whilst working with us to amend legislation now to allow us greater flexibility to adapt our approaches and remain effective and low-burden in future.
+We would ask government to commit to exploring this in its widest sense, whilst working with us to amend legislation now to allow us greater flexibility to adapt our approaches and remain effective but with a lower regulatory burden in future.

 Yours sincerely,